PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 update source-boundary and ownership contracts, run sequential gates, document, commit, and push.
 Keep the store at 128/128 and never create, update, or reopen a pull request.

+## Terminal Concat-bridge composite implementation

+`run_terminal_concat_bridge_layout_cleanup` now invokes the six characterized pass-module owners in their original order.
+The first four receive layout state, Concat-unary-Conv receives layout state and diagnostics, and Shape extract remains model-only.
+The ordered tuple is retained as `_terminal_concat_bridge_layout_results` outside the full store.

+The six old result locals are gone.
+Existing compatibility wrappers, guards, owner implementations, graph-index behavior, the retained pre-Concat result, and the guarded elementwise-fanout successor are unchanged.
+Focused runtime coverage proves order, shared context identity, exact argument policy, and tuple order.
+Broad failures were limited to stale source-representation and direct-call-count assertions; no graph or numerical behavior failed.

+Final sequential validation under core-only `uv`:

+- focused composite and affected result contracts: `17 passed in 1.48s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.99s`;
+- synthetic core runtime contracts: `55 passed in 1.03s`;
+- result contracts: `196 passed in 9.40s`;
+- full architecture contracts: `258 passed in 19.32s`;
+- phase-store capacity contracts: `2 passed in 0.54s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+The store remains fixed at 128/128.
+Commit and push this implementation unit.
+On resume, first characterize moving the lowerer-resident pre-Concat implementation behind a pass-module compatibility wrapper; only then reassess the deferred final Slice/pre-Concat pair.
+Continue with coherent commits and pushes only; do not create, update, or reopen a pull request.